JNiena/abyss-credit/README.md

 - Setup permissions for each command.
 - Allow commands only in certain channels.
 - Hook up to a google spreadsheet to easily view all data.
 - Records all transactions.
-Record includes the timestamp, awarder, receiver, and the amount given.
+Record includes the timestamp, awarder, receiver, amount, and reason.

 Visit the [Wiki](https://github.com/JNiena/Abyss-Credit/wiki) for more details.